 We will be talking about something called relationship schemas, which are ideas about the way relationships work.
 Many college students' relationship schemas are framed around their parents' relationship with each other, or with another close relationship they have witnessed.
-I believe it is also important to be exposed to positive relationship models and to understand how they work.
-Thus, one component of this course is to interview a person or a couple you know who has been together for at least five years.
-Ideally, this couple has a solid, stable, satisfying relationship.
-Your task is to interview this couple and ask them their story, as well as other relationship-relevant questions (for example, "What obstacles have you had to overcome, and how have you done that?").
-Once the interview is complete, you will compile their responses-and your scientific interpretation of their responses-in a written report.
-This report will be as long as you feel it needs to be, but it should be at least five pages double-spaced.
+I believe that exposure to a variety of relationships is important to understand how they work.
+Thus, one component of this course is to interview a person you know who has been in a romantic relationship for at least three years.
+There are no requirements regarding the quality of their relationship.
+The only exclusion criterion is that the interviewee cannot be your parent/guardian.
+Your task is to discover their story, as well as other lessons they may have learned about close relationships, including relationship-relevant questions (for example, "What obstacles have you had to overcome, and how have you done that?").

+Once the interview is complete, you will compile their responses-and your scientific interpretation of their responses-in a written report and class presentation.

+The report: This report will be as long as you feel it needs to be, but it should be at least six pages double-spaced.
 You should incorporate at least five concepts that we learned in class that you heard echoed in the responses of the couple.
-You will also be asked to turn in a transcript of the actual interview - a detailed transcript with quotations is required (due November 27th at 5PM) (20 points).
-I hope this will be a fun assignment-previous students very much enjoy it-as there are many questions and much to learn from every couple.
+You will also be asked to turn in a transcript of the actual interview - a detailed transcript with quotations is required (due April 23rd).

+The presentation: As a way to share what you found with your fellow Relationship Scientists, each student will give a 10- to 15-minute presentation in class, highlighting who you interviewed, what you asked, what you found, and how it overlaps with what we learned in class.
+I would aim to have anywhere between 8-12 slides, and include your 5 concepts that we learned in class.
+Don't forget to include quotes!

+I hope you enjoy this facet of the course as much as previous students have-there is much to learn from every person.
 Hopefully, this will be a story that will stay with you for a long time after this class ends!

 You will have some class time allotted to work on this.
-You will submit a rough outline of who you will interview and what you will ask them on September 15 (worth 15 points).
+You will submit a rough outline of who you will interview and what you will ask them on February 24.